This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: Things to do in Bethnal Green, London

-The gateway between the Square Mile and central London, Shoreditch is East London’s edgier, hipster hangout and a little removed from the suits you’d usually see around Liverpool Street.
+The gateway between the Square Mile and central London, Shoreditch is East London’s edgier, hipster hangout and a little removed from the suits you’d usually see around Liverpool Street Station.

-A creative and regenerative backdrop bursting with bars, clubs and restaurants (plus Shoreditch BOXPARK), here is our guide to the grungy and gentrified go to places in Shoreditch >
+A creative and regenerative backdrop bursting with bars, clubs and restaurants, here is our guide to the grungy and gentrified go to places in Shoreditch >

 YOU MIGHT LIKE:

-5. Broadgate Circle – best place at the station to get a drink
+8. Broadgate Circle – best place near Liverpool Street station to get a drink

 Just below Duck and Waffle, straddling floors 38 and 39 respectively, Sushi Samba offers the best of Japanese, Peruvian and Brazilian dishes – it also has a rooftop bar / beer garden.

-Both are incredibly popular so book in advance (as at October 2021, Duck and Waffle have now also resumed 24 hour service).
+Both are incredibly popular so book in advance (Duck and Waffle have now also resumed 24 hour service).